 • If the suspension brings the number of days suspended to 5 days or fewer in the term, the parent/carer can write to the Headteacher to express their opinion, although the Headteacher does not have to change their decision.
 They also have the right to make representations to the school's governors.
 If they wish to do so, this should be completed in writing as soon as possible to the Chair of Governors, via the school office (admin@bishophatfield.herts.sch.uk).
 The Chair of Governors will ask a panel of up to three governors to consider these representations.
 The Panel will also receive a report from the Headteacher as to the reasons for the suspension.
-They cannot direct reinstatement and the governors are not required to arrange a meeting with parents/carers.
+They cannot direct reinstatement of the pupil or a rescinding of the suspension and the governors are not required to arrange a meeting with parents/carers.